Sennah L. Loftus

 LEED AP BD+C

-An athlete since very early on in life, Sennah has a healthy dose of a competitiveness nature to her; she is a consistent member of the VMA softball team and is always willing to join in for a pick-up game of basketball or soccer.
-She also enjoys swimming laps, albeit at a much slower pace than when competing in junior high through college.
-Sennah enjoys travel and visiting new places, constantly looking up and around to draw inspiration from examples of the built environment around her.
+An athlete since very early on in life, Sennah has a healthy dose of a competitiveness in her nature.
+She is the star second baseman for the VMA softball team and is always willing to join in for a pick-up game of basketball.
+She swam for both her high school and her college and still enjoys swimming laps.
+Sennah and her family are inveterate travelers and consistently visit new places, drawing inspiration from examples of the built environment.